Billionaire Musk likely to 'double down' on tweets after court victory

 "He pushed the boundaries, and won," she said.
 "I expect Elon is going to write anything he wants,"

-Musk himself thanked the jury on Twitter - which he bought in October for $44 billion.
+Musk himself thanked the jury on Twitter - which he bought in October for US$44 billion.

 "Thank goodness, the wisdom of the people has prevailed," he wrote.